CICE-Consortium/Icepack/doc/source/science_guide/sg_thermo.rst

   assumed that all pond water drains from ice undergoing deformation.

-* *Pond Lid Refreezing.* Pond lid refreezing and melting in the sealvl scheme is handled in the same manner as in the level-ice scheme (above).
+* *Pond Lid Refreezing.* Pond lid refreezing and melting in the sealvl scheme is handled in the same manner as in the level-ice scheme.
   The only difference is that in the sealvl scheme the impact of the removed/added pond water are distributed according to hypsometry.